felixerdy/sweep-motion-tracking/README.md

 ![live recording](movement.gif)

 ### Record environment
 Please make sure that there is nobody visible in your room.
-You can now click on the _Record_ Button and wait until the environment is recorded (it waits 5 seconds since it records and then records 10 seconds).
+You can now click on the _Record_ Button and wait until the environment is recorded (it waits 5 seconds till it records and then records 10 seconds).

 ### Show movement
 You can now click on the _Movement_ Button and see all movements in the recorded environment.